Museum Passes

 Members and children younger than 13 are always free.

-Each pass provides 50% off general admission for up to 2 adults and all youth family members.
+Each pass provides 50% off general admission for up to 2 adults.

 Purchase tickets at museum.
 Bring museum pass to museum.